cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Ok, we're done talking for now, dive in and get started testing your app!

-From here you may want to dive into more guides:
+From here you may want to dive into some more of our guides:

 - {% url "Cypress API" api %} to learn what commands are available as you work
 - {% url "Introduction to Cypress" introduction-to-cypress %} explains how Cypress *really* works